Cornell-Tech-Turtlebot/README/README.md

 As you can see in Section 2, we need to install a bunch of packages.
 It's better to group them into a rosinstall file, so we can just run 1 file to install all of them.

 ## Make launch file to launch all neccessary packages at once
-As you can see, we need to launch a bunch of packages in seperater Terminal window.
+As you can see, we need to launch a bunch of packages in seperate Terminal window.
 It's better to group them into 1 launch file and launch all at once.

 ## Finish orchestrator package